sujayt-ghub/3-Tier-DevSecOps-Project/README.md

 ## Kubernetes Manifests

 The `k8s` directory contains example YAML manifests for deploying the MySQL database, backend API and frontend client on Kubernetes.
 Persistent volumes use the `ebs-sc` storage class, MySQL is initialized with the `init.sql` script and sensitive values are managed through Kubernetes secrets.

+The `frontend` deployment configures an environment variable `REACT_APP_API` with the internal URL of the backend service (`http://backend:5000`).
+Ensure the frontend image is built with this variable so that API requests are routed to the correct service when running in the cluster.